Hans-Joachim Lehmler, PhD

 EHSRC Strategic Vision

-The Center vision is to be the primary environmental health resource for improving the health of rural residents by stimulating and translating innovative environmental health sciences research.
-This is accomplished by gaining new insights into rural exposures; population health; susceptibilities; and pathways of toxicity, disease and repair; and then translating these insights to medicine, public health practice and regulatory policy.
+The EHSRC vision is to be the primary environmental health sciences (EHS) resource for improving the health of rural residents in the Midwest by stimulating and translating innovative environmental health sciences research.
+This is accomplished by enhancing the careers of Center investigators and through our translational research vision to translate new insights from rural exposures; population health; individual susceptibilities; and pathways of toxicity, disease, and repair to enhance environmental health literacy, public health practice, regulatory policy, new clinical treatments, and precision environmental health.

 EHSRC Research Translation Vision